 Primary malignant lymphoma (see Lymphomas) arising in the ileum may cause a long, rigid segment.
 Small-bowel lymphomas arise often in long-standing untreated celiac disease.

 Carcinoid tumors (see Carcinoid Tumors) occur most often in the small bowel, particularly the ileum, and the appendix, and in these locations are often malignant.
 Multiple tumors occur in 50% of cases.
 Of those > 2 cm in diameter, 80% have metastasized locally or to the liver by the time of operation.
 About 30% of small-bowel carcinoids cause obstruction, pain, bleeding, or carcinoid syndrome.
 Treatment is surgical resection; repeat operations may be required.

-Enteroclysis (sometimes CT enteroclysis) is probably the most common study for mass lesions of the small bowel.
+Enteroclysis (sometimes CT enteroclysis—see X-Ray and Other Imaging Contrast Studies) is probably the most common study for mass lesions of the small bowel.
 Push endoscopy of the small bowel with an enteroscope may be used to visualize and biopsy tumors.
-Capsule video endoscopy can help identify small-bowel lesions, particularly bleeding sites; a swallowed capsule transmits 2 images/sec to an external recorder.
+Video capsule endoscopy (see Video capsule endoscopy) can help identify small-bowel lesions, particularly bleeding sites; a swallowed capsule transmits 2 images/sec to an external recorder.
 The original capsule is not useful in the stomach or colon because it tumbles in these larger organs; a colon capsule camera with better optics and illumination is under development for use in these larger-diameter organs.